Computer Science and Social Policy (with Foundation Year) BA (Hons)

 Student Reviews

-Below you can see course specific reviews for 23 graduates of Computer Science and Social Policy (with Foundation Year) BA (Hons) at Liverpool Hope University for each of the survey questions in comparison to the average for all UK degree courses in Computer Science.
+Below you can see course specific reviews of 45 graduates of Computer Science and Social Policy (with Foundation Year) BA (Hons) and other courses in Computer Science at Liverpool Hope University for each of the survey questions in comparison to the average for all UK degree courses in Computer Science.

 Primarily based on data from undergraduate degree students.